jatraiz/fastlane-shared/README.md

 ## Shared Fastfile

-The SharedFastfile.rb provides functionality that should be common to all RZ project builds:
+The SharedFastfile.rb provides functionality that should be common to all RZ iOS project builds:

 - Shorthand for common actions such as build and test with sensible defaults
 - Default behavior for unlocking keychains